franciscop/umbrella/Contributing.md

 Thanks for contributing!
 Developing Umbrella is quite easy:

-> If you want to modify any of the ajax() methods, please read on the ajax section below

 1. Clone the repository
 `git clone git://github.com/franciscop/umbrella.git && cd ./umbrella`
 1. Install Phantom JS 1.9.7.
 For Linux ([based on this](https://gist.github.com/julionc/7476620)):
 `npm run installphantom`
 1. Install the dependencies
 `npm install`
-1. [optional] Run the ajax testing server (explained below)
 1. Run `grunt watch`
 1. Modify any file within `/src` (code, tests or documentation)

 After these steps, the library, tests and documentation will be automatically built each time a change is saved.
 To see the tests open `/test/index.html` in your browser.
 Please try not to make a PR with broken tests.

-## Ajax testing

-To test properly the ajax methods a small Node.js server should be running.
-The file is written in `test/server.js` and can be run with `node test/server.js`, which should happen in a separated terminal.
-If you don't run it the tests will also pass since the ajax ones will not be tested (this is for CircleCI and the website to give a correct test status on Github, since we cannot run the server there).

-So before the step of *Run `grunt watch`* you should run `node test/server.js` in a different terminal.
-This is probably not needed if you are not modifying ajax() functions or ajax() related ones.

 ## New plugins